Improve Brand Awareness Using Featured Snippet Box by Google

-You must have noticed a box-like structure while trying to type in a search query, especially on Google search.
-It is also quite possible that you may also find the content in the box and the immediate ranking page below to be exactly same.
-These, mostly appear from any of the top 5 listing pages in SERPs, having said that it can also appear from pages, not in top 5 ranks.
-It can be a paragraph, a list (bullets, numbers) or a table snippet as well.
+You may have noticed a box-like structure while trying to type in a search query, especially on Google Search.
+It is also quite possible that you may find the content in the box and the immediate ranking page below to be exactly the same.
+These mostly appear from any of the top 5 listing pages in SERPs; having said that, it can also appear from pages that are not in the top 5 ranks.
+It can be a paragraph, a list (bullets, numbers), or a table snippet as well.
 For instance, StepToInbound ranks as below in featured snippets.

-Google terms this box as a “Snippet Box” often called as Quick answer box or direct answers, rich answers in search too.
+Google terms this box a “Snippet Box,” often called a quick answer box, direct answers, or rich answers in search.
 It was launched by Google in 2014.
-This should not be confused with knowledge graphs which directly pulls relevant information from Google’s data sources.
-It is a normal search result, emphasized with the special layout to provide quick answers to users.
+This should not be confused with knowledge graphs, which directly pull relevant information from Google’s data sources.
+It is a normal search result, emphasized by the special layout to provide quick answers to users.

-Great things, more visibility on top of all Search results, standing out from clutter and crowd, more clicks to your website and better CTRs as Google is saying to the world that your results are best, Google trusted you so will users, thus better CTRs.
-Most importantly, a simple direct answer to a user’s questions without having to scroll through multiple pages.
+Great things, as it gives your brand more visibility on top of all other search results—you truly stand out from the crowd.
+It also provides more clicks to your website and better CTRs, as Google is saying to the world that your results are the best.
+Google trusted you, so users will, too, thus resulting in better CTRs.
+Most importantly, this gives a simple, direct answer to a user’s questions without having to scroll through multiple pages.

-While all being said is good, I noticed that a user can actually provide a feedback or know more about a how the results appear in general.
-Since this is a new development, the intention of Google involving users to provide best accurate results to other users is fairly understood.
-The ability to submit feedback leads to a safe assumption that competition may try to submit negative feedbacks deliberately to avoid you being there.
-Google, though, on record confirms that “it may not lead” to a change in ranks, I don’t see people not trying this out to influence.
-(At least from different IP addresses)
+While the above is beneficial, I noticed that a user can actually provide feedback or know more about how the results appear in general.
+Since this is a new development, the intention of Google involving users to provide the most accurate results to other users is fairly understood.
+The ability to submit feedback leads to a safe assumption that competition may try to submit negative feedback to deliberately prevent you from being there.
+Although Google confirms that “it may not lead” to a change in ranks, I imagine people will try this tactic to influence the results (at least from different IP addresses).

-I provided feedback as “this is not useful” from the options Google provides as below, notice that out of 4 options given by Google, only 1st one “This is useful” positively contributes to your brand” all other options, however, as per user’s feedback, may lead to losing out on this snippet box.
+I provided the feedback that “this is not useful” from the options Google provides below; notice that out of the 4 options given by Google, only the 1st one, “This is useful,” positively contributes to your brand.
+All other options, however, as per the user’s feedback, may lead to losing out on this snippet box.

 The screen you should see after submitting the feedback.